Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/displace.rst

    *displacement* = *texture_value* - *Midlevel*

-   Recall that color/ luminosity values are typically between (0.0 to 1.0) in Blender, and not between (0 to 255).
+   Recall that color/luminosity values are typically between (0.0 to 1.0) in Blender, and not between (0 to 255).

 Strength